‘Education is the best weapon you can use to change the world’ – Nelson Mandela.

 Most topics at school are based on a series of skills that if learnt in the correct sequence will lead to success.

 If your child is finding a specific topic difficult, it is rare that this is the only topic they are having problems with at school.
 A student who is having problems with fractions or algebra is most likely also having problems with multiplication or division.
+Teachers pick up weaknesses in subject areas when they grade essays.
 If a child is struggling with spelling or reading, it’s because they don’t have a strong enough handle on phonics.
 Most topics at school build on from earlier topics.
 So if your child is struggling with a language for example (they could be struggling with something like English, as sometimes the English grammar can be quite difficult), then you should ask yourself how long does it take to speak fluently in that language?
 Sometimes the timings will vary but it doesn’t matter if it takes one person longer then the other.
 People need to take their education at their own pace as this is the fairest way to do it.

 We do not recommend placing children into classes that may be beyond their ability level before they have built a strong enough foundation in earlier topics because they will constantly feel like they need to catch up.
 Children develop and mature differently and to ensure that they achieve high results at school, they need to be taught at a level where they can engage with the material as well as provide enough of a challenge to give them the best opportunity to shine.